elastic/kibana/x-pack/plugins/fleet/dev_docs/epm.md

+TODO: consolidate with docs issue that is open now

 This document is part of the original drafts for ingest management documentation in `docs/ingest_manager` and may be outdated.
 Overall documentation of Ingest Management is now maintained in the `elastic/stack-docs` repository.